If you're an exporter you must use the National Export System (NES) to declare your exports to countries outside the EU.

 The EU’s Export Control System (ECS) electronically controls indirect exports and was incorporated into CHIEF in the UK.
-There’s usually no need to submit a separate safety and security declaration, as a CHIEF export declaration contains the additional ECS fields.
-The declaration also covers goods under a transit procedure within the EU prior to export to a third (non-EU) country.
+You do not need to submit a separate safety and security declaration, as a CHIEF export declaration contains the additional ECS fields.
+The declaration also covers goods under a transit procedure within the EU before export to a third (non-EU) country.

-The NES must be used by exporters to declare to customs their intention to export goods to third (non-EU) countries.
+If you’re an exporters you must use the NES to declare to customs your intention to export goods to third (non-EU) countries.

 NES operates via CHIEF, the nationwide computer system that electronically controls and records the UK’s international cargo movements.
 All export declarations must be submitted electronically to CHIEF.

-Export simplified procedures available under NES before Union Customs Code (UCC) legislation on 1 May 2016:
+The export simplified procedures available under NES before Union Customs Code (UCC) legislation on 1 May 2016 were: